-Recently the possibility of soft cosmology appeared in the literature \cite{Saridakis:2021qxb}.
+Recently the possibility of soft cosmology appeared in the literature \citep{Saridakis:2021qxb}.
 In this framework one introduces small deviations from standard cosmology due to the effective appearance of soft properties in the Universe sectors.
-Since soft matter, due to scale-dependent effective interactions that are not present at fundamental scales \cite{Jonesbook,Sagis2011}, is characterized by complexity and simultaneous co-existence of phases, one feature of soft cosmology is the consideration of a scale-dependent equation-of-state (EoS) parameter for the dark sectors.
-In particular, intrinsically or effectively, dark energy and/or dark matter may have a different EoS at large scales, i.e. at scales entering the Friedmann equations, and a different one at intermediate scales, i.e. at scales entering the perturbation equations.
-This possible deviation of the large-scale (ls) and intermediate-scale (is) EoS can be quantified by introducing the softness function $s$.
+Since soft matter, due to scale-dependent effective interactions that are not present at fundamental scales \citep{Jonesbook,Sagis2011}, is characterized by complexity and simultaneous co-existence of phases, one feature of soft cosmology is the consideration of a scale-dependent equation-of-state (EoS) parameter for the dark sectors.
+Thus, one can consider that, intrinsically or effectively, dark energy and/or dark matter may have a different EoS at large scales, i.e. at scales entering the Friedmann equations, and a different one at intermediate scales, i.e. at scales entering the perturbation equations.

+We mention here that there has been extensive work in the literature in which the authors consider by hand various parametrizations of the dark-energy EoS parameter, where it evolves in time (e.g. the Chevallier-Polarski-Linder (CPL) parametrization \citep{Chevallier:2000qy,Linder:2002et}).
+Hence, one has equal right to consider EoS parameters that change with scale instead of time, which is a very developed and well-studied case in condensed-matter physics.
+Namely, since the physics of dark energy and dark matter is not known at the fundamental level, it is justifiable to consider that at an effective level they exhibit soft properties.
+Eventually, since all these cosmological models are phenomenological, the confrontation with observational data will be the crucial test for their viability.

+The above possible deviation of the large-scale (ls) and intermediate-scale (is) EoS can be quantified by introducing the softness function $s$.